 When someone says, as they always do, “Write what you know,” do it, but do it your way, because what you know in the real world can make your writing better.

-Guest post contributed by John Briggs.
+This guest post was contributed by John Briggs.
 John has been a writer for nearly 20 years, starting out in newspapers and eventually spent several years as a nationally syndicated children’s TV critic.
 His book, Leaping Lemmings, is coming out Sept 6th, 2016.